JoshuaLelon/trinity_journal_app/README.md

 **Tech Stack:**
 - **Frontend:**
   - iOS app built in Swift using either UIKit or SwiftUI.
-  - Apple’s Speech Framework for transcription.
+  - Apple's Speech Framework for transcription.
   - Local Notifications for reminders.

 - **Backend:**